Keyneloui/Online-app/README.md

 select * from Books where Year=2017;

 #### Feature 5: List All Books where the price ranges from 400 to 700
-select * from Books where Price range between 400 and 700;
+select * from Books where Price between 400 and 700;